ShlomoLove/recastly-redux/README.md

 # recastly-redux
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+The project is part of the recast.ly project I completed as a student at hackreactor.
+The project is a frontend YouTube replication application that refactored the React Library to incorporate Redux as well as the JQuery AJAX functionality to send API requests to YouTube.
+The project utilized pair programming.